-9. He became the first African Laureate, when he was awarded the Nobel Price for Literature in 1986; with his acceptance speech titled “This Past Must Address Its Present”, dedicated to South African Freedom fighter, Nelson Mandela.
-The was a major achievement that brought him to global limelight.
-The same year, Soyinka was also named Commander of the Federal Republic of Nigeria, and as well won the Agip Price for Literature.
+9. He became the first African Laureate when he was awarded the Nobel Prize for Literature in 1986; with his acceptance speech titled “This Past Must Address Its Present”, dedicated to South African Freedom fighter, Nelson Mandela.
+The was a major achievement that brought him to the global limelight.
+The same year, Soyinka was also named Commander of the Federal Republic of Nigeria, and as well won the Agip Prize for Literature.

 10. He has been married thrice and divorced twice: He married late British writer, Barbara Dixon in 1958, whom he met during his university days; Olaide Idowu, a Nigerian librarian, in 1963; and finally, Folake Doherty, his former student, in 1989.
 He had children with the former two and precisely 3 kids with the later.

 11. Soyinka’s relentless activism often exposed him to great personal risk, most notably the 5-year exile from home during the regime of General Sani Abacha (1993–98): Soyinka escaped from Nigeria through the “NADECO Route”, the border with Benin on a motorcycle, and then to the United States.
 General Sani Abacha later pronounced a death sentence on him ‘in absentia.’
 He only came back to the country at the onset of civilian rule after the General’s death.